andreas-ka/explore-sthlm-react-frontend/README.md

 The website allows users to explore a diverse range of events taking place across the city.
 From music concerts and art exhibitions to sports tournaments and food festivals, there's always something exciting to discover.
 With a user-friendly interface and powerful search options, finding events that match your interests has never been easier.

-Not only can you explore events, but you can also share promote your events to a wider audience.
-Whether you're organizing a small gathering or a large-scale festival, Explore Sthlm offers a space to showcase your event details and attract attendees.
+Not only can you explore events, but you can also share and promote your events to a broader audience.
+Whether organizing a small gathering or a large-scale festival, Explore Sthlm offers a space to showcase your event details and attract attendees.

-Engage with fellow event-goers by commenting/reviewing, rate, and sharing your favorite events.
+Engage with fellow event-goers by commenting/reviewing, rating, and sharing your favorite events.
 Connect with like-minded individuals, share recommendations, and build a vibrant community of event enthusiasts.

 ---

 ### Project Objective

-The objective of this project and website was to create a fifth portfolio submission for Code Institutes fullstack developer program.
+The objective of this project and website was the fifth portfolio submission for Code Institutes fullstack developer program.
 Among following the projects assessment criteria, the website needed to be built using React, JSX (HTML, JavaScript and CSS) and appropriate frameworks and libraries, and connected to a separate backend API.
 The application needed to have complete CRUD (create, read, update and delete) functionality on the Front-End for users to work with data from an API.

 I've chosen to create a project aimed toward my own interests to find inspiration, and chose to create a social networking website targeted towards people who are living or visiting Stockholm.